 - 1/8 tsp Black Pepper

-- In a mixing bowl, combine PEACHES, TOMATOES, ONION, CILANTRO, LIME JUICE, JALAPENOS, GARLIC, SALT and PEPPER.
+- Add PEACHES, TOMATOES, CILANTRO, LIME JUICE and ZEST, JALAPENOS, GARLIC, SALT and PEPPER to a mixing bowl.

 Nutrition data provided as courtesy estimates using unbranded ingredients from a nutrition database.
 Please consult preferred resource for precise data.